 A similar dynamic was taking place on the protocol side as stripped-down TCP/IP stacks were written for resource-scarce embedded platforms and new protocols like MQTT were written specifically for the limited processing power and bandwidth of these devices.

-Cloud computing platforms.
-Commercial cloud IoT platforms like Amazon IoT and Microsoft’s Azure IoT Suite provide the massive bandwidth, data storage, processing power and software tools needed to fully benefit from a large IoT deployment.
+Commercial cloud IoT platforms like Amazon IoT and Microsoft’s Azure IoT Suite provide the massive bandwidth, data storage, processing power, and software tools needed to fully benefit from a large IoT deployment.

-3. If the device isn’t connected to the Internet, it can connect indirectly through another “gateway” device which in turn is connected to the cloud.
+If the device isn’t connected to the Internet, it can connect indirectly through another “gateway” device which in turn is connected to the cloud.
 These gateway devices can also be used to attach “dumb” microcontroller-based devices to the cloud.

 Accessibility: How reliable is this cloud platform?
 Do they offer redundancy?